Faucet Basics: Part 4 Faucet Styles & Configurations

 Our impression is that, outside of public restrooms, automatic faucets are a technological solution in search of an actual problem to solve.
 The main arguments for the use of the technology in the home, that they save water and reduce the spread of germs, are not holding up in the face of research.

-Our experience with automatic faucets suggests that the feature is not actually used after the initial "novelty" period.
-We have experienced a number of instances of electronics failure where the customer decided it was just too much trouble to repair the hands-free system that they seldom used anyway.
+Our experience with automatic faucets suggests that the feature is not used after the initial "novelty" period.
+We have experienced several instances of electronics failure where the customer decided it was just too much trouble to repair the hands-free system that they seldom used anyway.
 Most automatic faucets are designed to work manually if the automatic feature fails.

 The cheaper and better solution, however, is hospital handles which provide most of the benefits of hands-free technology, and none of the problems.